CLTPayne/chrome-extension-exploration/README.md

 Following this introductory tutorial in order to get started with Chrome extensions and learn more about their potential. https://thoughtbot.com/blog/how-to-make-a-chrome-extension
 This extension reads the first href from a page and on click of the extension icon it opens the link in a new tab.

+#### Background Colour
+Following this tutorial from chrome https://developer.chrome.com/extensions/getstarted to set up a plugin that is only active on a give site and conditionally adds content code when the user selects the plugin.

 ### General Info:

 #### Load your extension: